dmbarbour/wikilon/docs/AcidStateReplacement.md

-Acid-state won't scale to my needs.
+The **acid-state** package won't scale to my needs.

 Usually, I'm not very confident about such performance assertions.
-I don't doubt acid-state will scale pretty well up to a few hundred megabytes, though GC costs start to scale non-linearly, which is a problem.
+I don't doubt acid-state will scale pretty well up to a few hundred megabytes, though GC costs would begin to scale non-linearly (which is a problem).
 We can do a lot with a few hundred megabytes.
 But...

 AO isn't like most other languages.
 It's intended for use in a fashion similar to Wolfram language, i.e. having tons of data readily available, and building interesting data-things into the dictionary for reuse elsewhere.
 Further, we'll have a great many versions of our code and data, multiplying storage costs by a few orders of magnitude (modulo excellent, multi-layered compression tactics).
 I can easily afford big storage costs, so long as they're outside my process memory and outside purview of the normal garbage collector.
 One hundred gigabytes?
 No problem, just get an SSD or buy a little space in the cloud.